1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. Lifestyle and Diet Modifications

-Limit fluids to help manage ascites
+Limit the fluids to control ascites.

 2. Medications